aaryamanpatel/Image-Size-Reduction/README.md

     This should've downloaded this script on your computer under the folder name "Image-Size-Reduction"

-2. Open the *image_size_reducation.py* file on your preferred text editor, like VS Code
+2. Open the *image_size_reducation.py* file on your preferred text editor, like VS Code or Notepad++

 3. Change the variable `folder_path` with the location of your folder containing the images (It will be in a format like "C:\Users\AP\Photography")